 The school and auditorium were dedicated on September 15, 1939.
 The house was filled to capacity in a ceremony presided over by Governor Clarence D. Martin, who declared the building “one of the finest to be found in the state”, and praised Frank Wagner’s generosity and citizenship.

 The auditorium served as cherished center for school and community events for decades.
 But eventually deterioration began to set in.
 Age, earthquakes, rodents, corroding pipes, and budgetary constraints all took their toll; the building became essentially unusable.

 In 2012, the Monroe Arts Council partnered with the Monroe School District to undertake the renovation of the auditorium.
 Through fundraising drives, volunteer effort, grants and donations, much has been accomplished already.
 The building is once again in use, and plans are in place to rebuild the restrooms and tackle other long-term projects.

 Ways to Help

-The M.A.C. is committed to preserving the gift the Wagner family bestowed upon our community nearly 80 years ago.
+The M.A.C. is committed to preserving the gift the Wagner family bestowed upon our community 80 years ago.
 Our vision is to restore the grand old auditorium to its rightful position as a center for community events in Monroe – the town the Wagners helped to build.